medale/spark-mail/presentation/Spark-ScalaKillerApp.md

 * Method signature for List[A]
     * flatMap(f: (A) => GenTraversableOnce[B]): List[B]
 * create a new List by applying function to each element
-* Output of applying function to each element is a "collection"
+* Output of applying function to each element is "iterable"
     * Could be empty
     * Could have 1 to many output elements
-* flatten - take each element in output "collection" and copy it to overall output List
+* flatten - take each element in output "iterable" and copy it to overall output List
     * remove one level of nesting (flatten)

 # flatMap Example